-The Public Health Advisory Council:
+The Public Health Advisory Council

-A CHIP is "a long-term, systematic effort to address health problems on the basis of the results of assessment activities and the community health improvement process.
+The first product of their work together is a Community Health Improvement Plan.
+A CHIP Plan documents a long-term, systematic effort to address identified health problems in a community.
 This plan is used to set priorities and coordinate and target resources.
 A CHIP is critical for developing policies and defining actions to target efforts that promote health.

 - Goals, objectives, strategies & related performance measures